 "I'm really interested in these pivotal details that kind of shape things," says Harrington, when I meet him at Kronos Quartet's Sunset District headquarters.
-He's just finished a rehearsal for Peace Be Till, a new piece based on that historic moment in Washington, D.C. composed by the young, Oakland-based musician Zachary James Watkins that Kronos will debut at Carnegie Hall in New York on Jan.
-19.
+He's just finished a rehearsal for Peace Be Till, a new piece based on that historic moment in Washington, D.C., composed by the young, Oakland-based musician Zachary James Watkins, to be debuted at Carnegie Hall in New York.

 After learning about Mahalia Jackson's exhortation to King, Harrington looked up Jones, who is now 87 years old and lives in Palo Alto. ("I Have a Dream" wasn't the only crucial role Jones has played in history: He was the first African-American partner at a Wall Street investment bank, and he coordinated legal counsel for King in a landmark Supreme Court case -- Sullivan vs. the New York Times -- that came to define our current understanding of libel.)
 These days, Jones is a visiting professor at the University of San Francisco and a scholar-in-residence at Stanford.

 "Very quickly, he and I were talking, and basically he told me the whole story," says Harrington.
 "He mentioned that he'd grown up wanting to be a clarinetist, and he studied at Julliard.
 When you start adding things up, Martin Luther King surrounded himself with musicians."